minio/minio-go/docs/API.md

 ## 5. Bucket policy/notification operations

 <a name="SetBucketPolicy"></a>
-### SetBucketPolicy(bucketname string, objectPrefix string, policy policy.BucketPolicy) error
+### SetBucketPolicy(bucketname, objectPrefix string, policy policy.BucketPolicy) error

 Set access permissions on bucket or an object prefix.